Retirement Planning Advice

 Whether you’re planning for the future, approaching retirement, or already drawing a pension, financial advice could help you get more from your money.

 We work with trusted pension advisers to provide a personal financial planning service for people just like you, who use the Fair Investment site.
-They have have extensive experience in helping people plan for a stronger financial future.
+They have extensive experience in helping people plan for a stronger financial future.

-- There’s no pressure to act on their advice, and no upfront fees to pay.
-You’ll have the time you need to decide if you want to act on their recommendations, and will only pay a fee if you do
+- There’s no pressure to act on their advice – You’ll have the time you need to decide if you want to act on their recommendations, and will only pay a fee if you do

-- You can speak to an adviser without even leaving your home– via video link or via an appointment over the phone or face to face
+- You can speak to an adviser without even leaving your home – via an appointment over the phone or online

-- Free initial appointments and you’ll only be charged if you decide to proceed with the recommendations provided
+- Free 15 minute initial appointment and you’ll only be charged if you decide to proceed with the recommendations provided

 What stage of retirement are you at?